 1/4 cup plain, unsweetened yogurt (I used Cashew)

-1/2 cup beer (pilsner or other lighter-flavored beer) or sub warm water (you may need slightly less depending on your flour blend)
+About 1/2 cup beer (pilsner or other lighter-flavored beer) or sub warm water *you may need a little less depending on your flour blend*

 Heat a cast iron skillet over medium heat.
 Grease the pan with a little olive oil.